wahanucsd/docsearch/Lab Report Week 5.md

 Command: find . -perm 664
 ![Image](https://github.com/wahanucsd/docsearch/blob/main/Screen%20Shot%202022-10-31%20at%202.44.54%20AM.png)
 Explanation: This command could search the file which owner could read and write but others only can read.
+This command is useful if we want to find different types of file when there are many files in the directory.

 command-line options1 3.2
 Command: find . -perm -664
 ![Image](https://github.com/wahanucsd/docsearch/blob/main/Screen%20Shot%202022-10-31%20at%202.47.35%20AM.png)
 Explanation: This command could search the file which owner could read and write but others can read without other permission bits.
+This command is useful if we want to find different types of file when there are many files in the directory.

 command-line options1 3.2
 Command: find . -perm -g+w,u+w
 ![Image](https://github.com/wahanucsd/docsearch/blob/main/Screen%20Shot%202022-10-31%20at%203.00.13%20AM.png)
 Explanation: This command could search the file which could be written by their owner and their group.
+This command is useful if we want to find different types of file when there are many files in the directory.